multibdoyle/a-new-york-city-food-diary/content/blog/sweet-rehab-turns-dessert-into-fine-art-in-soho/index.md

 I live right above <a href='https://www.instagram.com/sweetrehabny/?hl=en' target='blank'>Sweet Rehab</a> — a Sullivan Street storefront with imported Parisian furniture and a distinctive honeybee logo — and am greeted with the smell of toasting butter and sugar whenever I walk into the apartment lobby.
 Yes, I am blessed.

 But even as a neighbor, I only step into Sweet Rehab about once every few months.
-The pastries are sculpted and multi-layer design pieces; master baker David Zaquine — the son of a chocolatier and a fashion designer — says his inspiration “mostly comes from fashion.”
+The pastries are sculpted and multi-layered design pieces; master baker David Zaquine — the son of a chocolatier and a fashion designer — says his inspiration “mostly comes from fashion.”

 Just like high-fashion, the artistic experience is as important as the actual consumption; most desserts here are constructed on the spot.
 Locally-sourced fruits, honey and nuts feature heavily on the menu.

-And every single item I've had here has tasted — what’s the French word? — magnifique.
+And every single item I've had at Sweet Rehab has tasted — what’s the French word? — <i>magnifique.</i>

 Today, for no particular reason other than the weather was beautiful and I had actually finished my Central Park run, I decided to start the morning off with some Sweet Rehab luxury.